Adèle Hugo: Illness and pursuit of Albert Pinson

 In 1866, Pinson was stationed to Barbados, the British colonial centre in the Caribbean region; Adèle again followed him.
 In 1869, Pinson permanently separated from Adèle when he left Barbados as the 16th was sent to Dublin.
 There he met and married Catherine Edith Roxburgh in 1870, a well-off daughter of British Lieutenant-Colonel James Roxburgh.

-Adèle did not find her way back to France until 1872 at the age of 41.
+Adèle did not return to France until 1872 at the age of 41.
 In the interim, the Hugo family was unable to track her activities.